-During the year, the Company generated a gain on disposal of operating lease assets of £52,057,000 (2021: gain of £32,401,000).
+During the year, the Company generated a gain on disposal of operating lease assets of £40,778,000 (2022: gain of £52,057,000).

 The management team estimate the residual value of the operating lease portfolio on inception and on a quarterly basis, changes in the expected residual value result in a change to the estimated depreciation charge and this is applied prospectively.
-Management estimated that the residual value of the operating lease assets at inception at £413,245,000 (2021: £417,052,000).
-The estimated residual value has increased by £46,900,000 at 31 December 2022, representing an 11.34% increase when compared to the original management assumptions.
-This is primarily driven by the strong used car market performances which the Company has benefited from.
+Management estimated that the residual value of the operating lease assets at inception at £367,668,000 (2022: £413,245,000).
+The estimated residual value has increased by £31,751,000 at 31 December 2023 (2022: increase by £46,900,000), representing an 8.64% increase (2022: 11.34% increase) when compared to the original management assumptions.
+This is primarily driven by the strong used car market performances which the Company has benefited from, albeit during 2023 there have been reductions in the values of electric vehicles and a more general market fall in prices later in the year, and these changes have reduced the level of net positive equity in the portfolio.